 As a veteran or service member, you may be able to receive college credit for your military experience, training and service - saving you time and money to complete your degree.

 The American Council on Education (ACE) collaborates with the U.S. Department of Defense to review military training and experience and to recommend appropriate college credit.
 ACE's credit recommendations appear in the ACE Military Guide.

 You may also be able to receive credit for professional development and training courses offered by business and industry, which can be evaluated through various prior learning assessment options.
-Contact an advisor at your community college to learn more.
+Contact an advisor at your college to learn more.